l-magnificence/TSPAN7_project/README.md

 # TSPAN7_project
-Code files include codes used to analyze TCGA and CGGA sequencing data.
+Code files include codes used to analyze bulk and single cell sequencing data.

 Processed_data files include some processed data in the analysis process for reproducing the figures of paper.